9 Most Common Smart Contract Vulnerabilities Found By Blaize

 Using the blockhash function is a way of hacking smart contracts similar to the timestamp dependency.
 It is not recommended to use it for important components for the same reason as the timestamp dependency because miners can manipulate these functions and change the withdrawal of funds in their own favor.
 This is especially noticeable when the block hash is used as a source of randomness.

 08. Incorrectly handled exceptions

 There are many situations where an exception can be thrown in Solidity, but the way these exceptions are handled is not always the same.
 Exception handling is based on interactions between contracts.
-Thus, contracts are vulnerable to attack from malicious users, if these exceptions are not handled properly, transactions will be rolled back.
+Thus, contracts are vulnerable to attacks from malicious users, and if these exceptions are not handled properly, transactions will be rolled back.

 09. Incorrect work with ERC20 token

-There is a well-known OpenZeppelin implementation of the ERC-20 token, overused in modern protocols.
+There is a well-known OpenZeppelin implementation of the ERC-20 token that is overused in modern protocols.
 In most cases, it is completely applicable, and its functionality is enough for correct financial operations.
-Though there is a place for custom implementations of a token standard.
+Yet, there is a place for custom implementations of a token standard.
 Thus, it creates a place for discrepancies between the newly created token and actual ERC20 standard – small inconsistencies like missing return value in transfer() function.

 Even though such errors might be very small, they may lead to the non-functional method of the contract since it will not be able to recognize the interface.
 It is a tiny mistake, almost not noticeable during testing, but in production, it leads to stuck funds and blocked contracts.

 Over the course of the last 5 years, the Blaize team has conducted over 120 audits and found 250+ vulnerabilities in 500K+ lines of code.
 We also specialise in NFT development.
 Our efforts have saved protocols over $100M that would be potentially lost due to hacker attacks.